Rural settlement in Rwanda: an assessment of land management and livelihoods

 This report seeks to understand some of the issues faced by the residents of Rwanda’s rural settlements (imidugudu) programme and explore ways in which various partners can support them to solve these problems.

-Human settlement in Rwanda has been a challenge for a long time, and, prior to 2004, the country had never had a coherent policy in place.
+Human settlement in Rwanda has been a challenge for a long time and before 2004 the country had never had a coherent policy in place.

-To address these concerns, the government embarked upon a resettlement programme to regroup people into planned residential areas, ‘imidugudu’, the aim of which is to provide improved quality of life for the population through the satisfaction of basic needs, such as employment, adequate housing, access to water and energy, a cleaned-up environment, access to basic facilities such as markets and health services, as well as safety and order in public places and in households.
+To address these concerns, the government embarked upon a resettlement programme to regroup people into planned residential areas, imidugudu.
+The aim was to provide improved quality of life for the population through the satisfaction of basic needs, such as employment, adequate housing, access to water and energy, a cleaned-up environment, access to basic facilities such as markets and health services, as well as safety and order in public places and in households.